lilynnli/sdn_firewall/README.md

 This project implements an SDN-based firewall that separates an internal (secure) network from an external (DMZ) segment, using MAC address filtering to control access.

 - Internal Ports: All traffic between hosts on internal ports is permitted.
 Connections initiated from internal to external ports are also allowed without restrictions.
- -    External Ports:Traffic coming from external ports into the internal network is only allowed if the device's MAC address is in a whitelist.
+ -    External Ports: Traffic coming from external ports into the internal network is only allowed if the device's MAC address is in a whitelist.
     Communication between devices connected to external ports (external-to-external) is permitted.

 ## DDoS mitigation in SDN logic